 A project, or specific project activities, may be exempt from screening under the Exemption List Regulations; under section 157.1 of the MVRMA; or for national security or emergency purposes.
 If the project, or specific project activities, could be exempt for any of these reasons, the Board will need to make an exemption confirmation.
-For projects that have previously been screened or undergone an EA or EIR, in a covering letter attached to the application package, applicants should clearly explain why the project, or parts of the project, should be exempt.
+For projects that have previously been screened or undergone an EA or EIR, applicants should clearly explain in the Application Form why the project, or parts of the project, should be exempt.
 Any changes to the project may need to be screened and could be referred to EA.